MythicAgents/apfell/documentation-payload/apfell/commands/list_users.md

 - T1069
 ## Detailed Summary

-- If gid is -1 and groups is false, enumerates all users and prints their info
+- If gid is -1, enumerates all users and prints their info
-- If gid is -1 and groups is true, enumerate all groups and their members
 - If gid > 0, enumerate all users within the specified group

 All of these options are done via the Collaboration and CoreServices Frameworks and queried via API calls.